 The trendiest of the R2 crew, Kia always has his finger on the pulse of all things cool in this city.
 You can find this renaissance man hiding at Elysian, just trying to catch a break from the YVR R2 girl talk.
 Kia is known for his great hugs and better conversation.
 He’s sweet as pie and never flustered.
 But don’t […]

 Kiran grew up in Calgary playing any and all sports at a largely mediocre level.
 After an undergrad in his hometown and stints working in management consulting and government, Kiran headed east for medical school in Toronto.
 While his first exposure to emergency medicine was when we took hockey puck to the forehead at age […]

 Our transplant from tropical Singapore, this cold-averse chicka was once torn between wanting to catch babies, fix bones and figure out the cause of someone’s hyponatremia before discovering that Emergency Medicine would allow her to do all those things at once.
 She has been described as an energizer bunny but only during the daylight hours […]

-Meg, if that’s even her real name, lived in 5 countries before she started university at McGill for undergrad.
+Meg, if that’s even her real name, lived in five countries before she started university at McGill for undergrad.
 Now that she’s lived in both Ottawa and Kingston, this proud Ontarian is able to name a grand total of two cities in her home province.
 With parents in the diplomatic service, we’re not sure if […]